TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * In _Blood, Ice and Steal Act 1: Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars. _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_

 * The Knights of St. John now uses a more historically-accurate _Sovereign Military Order of Malta Flag of the Order's Works_; a white Maltese cross defacing a red field.
-Based on [_"Bandiera del Sovrano Militare Ordine di Malta.svg"_](<https://commons.wikimedia.org/wiki/File:Bandiera_del_Sovrano_Militare_Ordine_di_Malta.svg>).
+Based on "[_Bandiera del Sovrano Militare Ordine di Malta.svg_](<https://commons.wikimedia.org/wiki/File:Bandiera_del_Sovrano_Militare_Ordine_di_Malta.svg>)".
 Public domain.

 * Alain Magnan now has a retextured caparison and jupon to match the new flag design detailed above.